27 Signs You’re a “Free Spirit”

 Though a true "free spirit" would never call attention to the fact.

-We tend to think of free spirits as wild and adventurous individuals whose fascination with the world is only matched by their often-frustrating flakiness.
+We tend to think of a free spirit as a wild and adventurous individual whose fascination with the world is only matched by their often-frustrating flakiness.
 However, true free spirits are a mass of contradictions—extroverts who love their alone time, hopeless romantics who bounce from partner to partner, and people who, by all accounts, generally defy definition.